These days, as you know, Lief and I are dividing our time between Panama and Paris.

 Jackson is a young guy without a country but embracing the world.
-Indeed, the motto for NYU Shanghai, where he’s in his third year of study, is “Make The World Your Major.”
+Indeed, the motto for NYU Shanghai, where he’s in his final year of study, is “Make The World Your Major.”

 At the French school in Panama City, Jackson connected with 1,000 other guys and girls just like him who, one evening each year, would join together to fill the tropical night with the sound of Christmas songs from around the world.

-On behalf of my hardworking team down in the Hub of the Americas readying our Live and Invest Overseas HQ for the fast-approaching season, Feliz Navidad.
+On behalf of my hardworking team down in the Hub of the Americas counting down now to the big day, Feliz Navidad.

-Enjoy this special time of year, wherever in the world you find yourself.
+Enjoy this special time of year, wherever in the world you find yourself celebrating.

 Founding Publisher, Overseas Opportunity Letter